Code-Institute-Submissions/tlamidi-lam-bakery_JuneResub/README.md

 height, width are deployed to position the anchor links, and the main heading in the positions where they are.

-The code to remove text decoration and the list style type use to eliminate such on the anchor and the h1 heading.
+The code to remove text decoration and the list style type use to eliminate such on the anchor and the ul element.

 The picture come right under the anchor and the main heading.
 The codes such as width, height, borders, margin, padding used to fix the picture in the position it is.
+The picture covered about 70 percent of the total width.

+Reason for loving the bread is next in the design.
+Or better put it people's love for the bakery.
+That was explained in a paragraph that followed the picture.

+Next two paragraphs that follows depict the bakery mission and what the bakery stands for.
+The 2 paragraphs narrate in full the details.

+Next is the ul to be used on providing the list of equipments